garydoranjr/pyemd/README.md

 `distance='precomputed'`, then a precomputed distance matrix is expected to be supplied to the optional argument `D`.

 See the docstring for a more formal description of the functionality.
+In MATLAB, the functionality is essentially the same; see the help for details.

 Questions and Issues
 --------------------